-- The Special Criminal Court in the Central African Republic (CAR), operational since 2018, has 19 cases under investigation.
-The Trial Chamber became operational in 2021.
-The national strategy on the demilitarization of the penitentiary system has been implemented.
-300 civilian penitentiary personnel have been recruited, trained and deployed. - The Courts of Appeal in CAR resumed functioning and have sentenced 460 persons for various crimes, including murder, crimes against peacekeepers, conflict-related sexual violence and other serious crimes. - In the Democratic Republic of the Congo (DRC), with the support of the Prosecution Support Cells, close to 1,060 case files, involving more than 1,860 accused persons, have been processed, with more than 1,430 convictions and sentences, of which 52% were of members of security forces, 18% members of armed groups and 30% civilians. - Since 2020, significant cases have culminated in the conviction of former armed group leaders and senior officers in DRC. - 31 courts and prosecution offices have been reopened in eastern DRC. - Enhancement of prison security, management and COVID-19 response in 12 priority prisons in DRC - Access to justice in under-served areas in South Sudan continues to be expanded through the deployment of mobile courts and contributes to increasing accountability, including for inter-communal and cattlerelated violations.
-Support is also provided for mobile General Court Martials since 2021 to ensure accountability for military personnel. - In Mali, 147 individuals charged for terrorism-related crimes have been brought to trial by the Pôle Judiciaire Spécialisé, leading to 115 convictions with sentences ranging from 18 months to life imprisonment as well as death penalty (automatically commuted to life imprisonment as per a moratorium signed by Mali) and 32 acquittals. - Increased community engagement and the provision of rule of law services: 21 out of the 23 tribunals in northern and central Mali are partially operational criminal accountability for serious violations undermines efforts to diffuse conflict.
+- The Special Criminal Court in the Central African Republic (CAR), operational since 2018, has 24 cases under investigation and completed its first trial in October 2022 and first final judgement was issued by the Appeals Chamber in July 2023.
+The national strategy on the demilitarization of the penitentiary system is being implemented.
+300 civilian penitentiary personnel are being recruited, trained and deployed. - The Courts of Appeal in CAR resumed functioning and have sentenced more than 500 persons for murder, crimes against peacekeepers, conflict-related sexual violence and other serious crimes. - In the Democratic Republic of the Congo (DRC), with the support of the Prosecution Support Cells, close to 1,330 files in cases of international crimes, involving more than 2,379 accused persons, have been processed, with more than 1,859 convictions and sentences, of which 50% were of members of security forces, 24% members of armed groups and 26% civilians. - Enhanced technical and strategic support in 12 priority prisons in DRC, with 12 prison intelligence cells established that have prevented 6 major prison attacks, and the establishment of a National Training School to further national corrections capacity. - Access to justice in under-served areas in South Sudan continues to be expanded through the deployment of mobile civilian, military, and mixed statutory/customary courts, which contribute to renewed trust in the justice system and increased accountability, including for inter-communal and cattle-migration-related violence.
+Support is provided to national prison services to integrate former combatants into their ranks as part of national security sector reform efforts. - In Mali, as of June 2023 (termination of the mandate of MINUSMA), 255 individuals charged for terrorism-related crimes have been brought to trial by the Pôle Judiciaire Spécialisé, before the Criminal Court of Bamako, leading to 208 convictions with sentences ranging from 18 months to life imprisonment, as well as, death penalty (automatically commuted to life imprisonment as per a moratorium signed by Mali) and 47 acquittals. - In 2023, 20 out of the 23 tribunals in northern and central Mali are partially operational (in terms of viable infrastructures, deployment of judicial officials, hearings being conducted), including seven out of eight relocated courts.
+Limited criminal accountability for serious violations undermines efforts to diffuse conflict.